Magazine article

 Nature Medicine

-On the risks of AI in clinical practice and strategies for safer use for the magazine of the Order of Psychologists of Québec.
+Magazine article on the risks of AI in clinical practice and strategies for safer use.

 Invited panel